"Atom to Devices"

 Our Research Strategically Focused on Three Main Research Themes:

-In the FMD Lab we engineer nanoscale functional materials (with at least one dimension below 100 nm) for use in energy-efficient electronic, and magnetic devices.
+We investigate different nanoscale functional materials (with at least one dimension below 100 nm) for use in energy-efficient Non-volatile memory (NVM) for Energy-Efficient Neuromorphic Computing.
 We focus on manipulating metallic alloy and strongly correlated oxide materials, and their spin-ion-charge interactions at the nanoscale.
 The materials are prepared by various state-of-the-art deposition facilities such as DC/RF sputtering, Pulsed Laser Deposition (PLD), and thermal evaporation.
 We also use different computational techniques such as Micromagnetic simulations, and Density functional theory (DFT) to design and understand materials systems.

 Facilities